Introduction to Short Fiction

 After You Complete Introduction to Short Fiction

-Participants can then sign up for The Short Story Workshop which is a limited-enrollment workshop-based course taught through video conferencing where you participate in a group workshop and get live feedback on a short story from awarding-winning writer, professor, and publisher Kathryn Mockler.
+Participants can then sign up for The Short Story Workshop which is a limited-enrollment workshop-based course taught through video conferencing where you participate in a group workshop and get live feedback on a short story from award-winning writer, professor, and publisher Kathryn Mockler.

 Email Kathryn Mockler here if you'd like more details about The Short Story Workshop or would like to be placed on the waitlist.